cloudify-cosmo/docs.getcloudify.org/content/working_with/console/default-widgets-ref.md

 #### Widget Settings
 * `Refresh Time Interval` - The time interval in which the widget’s data will be refreshed, in seconds.
 Default : 5 seconds
 * `Node filter` - Use this filter to choose the node instances you want to present the data of.
 Make sure this are node for which data is indeed collected.
-You can set Deployment ID and Node instance ID in page context with the[Resource Filter](#resource-filter)
+You can set Deployment ID and Node instance ID in page context with the [Resource Filter](#resource-filter)
     ![Node filter configuration]( /images/ui/widgets/resource_filter.png)
 * `Charts Table` - Table containing definition of up to 5 charts.
     ![Charts Table configuration]( /images/ui/widgets/deployment-metric-graph-configuration-charts-table.png )

     You can define the following parameters:
     * `Metric` - The specific Diamond metric you want the widget to display.
 This parameter is mandatory.
 For more information about these metrics, see the [Diamond documentation](http://diamond.readthedocs.io/en/latest/).
 The available options are dynamically fetched from InfluxDB filtered by `Node filter` parameter.
     * `Label` - The label to be displayed for the specific chart (the label will be displayed at the bottom of the chart).
 Parameter is optional.
 When not specified, then metric name will be taken as chart label.